lucthev/serialize-element/README.md

 Where `Serialize.types.*` is a number.
 Currently, only `<code>`, `<a>`, and various italic and bold types (elements, like `<b>`, `<strong>`, etc, but also other elements with, say, `style="font-weight: bold"`) are supported.
 If you need to support a broader range of inline elements, adding support is trivial.

+__NOTE__: newer versions of Serialize use getters and setters to automagically update the `length` property of a serialization when its text is changed.
+Be careful when manually updating the `length` property; in most cases, there should be no reason to do so.
+See [below][compat] for notes about browser support.

 ### serialization.addMarkups( markups )

 Adds the array of markups to the serialization’s markups, ordering them first by type, then by start index, then by end index.
 This method is chainable.